Student Tuition and Fees

 regardless of the relationship there of to the amount owed, until the full amount due has been paid or satisfactorily adjusted with Business Services.
 All legal means will be used to collect any unpaid loans.
 Collection fees may be based on a percentage at a maximum of 33% of the debt, and all other expenses, including reasonable attorneys’ fees the University incur in such collection efforts.
 MSU Billings shall have the right to apply any portion of any amount it may owe such individual for any reason, including wages, to payment of the balance owed MSU Billings.

 Unless otherwise required by the Higher Education Act of 1965 as amended, students withdrawing from Montana State University Billings are refunded the fees paid in accordance with the schedule established by the Board of Regents.
-In order for a student to receive a refund under the Board of Regents’ policy, an official withdrawal form must be on file in the Admissions and Records Office.
+In order for a student to receive a refund under the Board of Regents’ policy, an official withdrawal form must be on file in the Registrar's Office.
 The following policies govern the amount refunded:

 - Registration fee is nonrefundable.

 - 90 percent of all remaining fees will be refunded to the end of the fifth classroom day.